WHEN THE CLIENT IS IN JAPAN

 This page routes in-person support before the wrong desk starts doing the wrong job.

-Use this hub when the client is in Japan and needs a local support layer for shopping, interpretation, route planning, dealer or boutique communication, guided visits, privacy-sensitive movement, appointment logistics, or post-purchase coordination.
+Use this support path when the client is in Japan and needs a local support layer for shopping, interpretation, route planning, dealer or boutique communication, guided visits, privacy-sensitive movement, appointment logistics, or post-purchase coordination.

 Brief Review

-We classify client location, dates, budget, objectives, language needs, privacy concerns, item type, route complexity, and whether support should be guided, proxy, or advisory.
+We classify client location, dates, budget, objectives, language needs, privacy concerns, item type, route complexity, and whether support should be guided, proxy, advisory, or compliance-sensitive.

 Desk Routing

-We identify whether the case belongs in Ginza Luxury, Jewelry, Preloved Luxury, Vintage/Flea, Art/Gallery, Medical Entourage, or Local Representation.
+We identify whether the case belongs in the broader Travel & Cultural Experience hub, Bespoke Experience Design, Private Cultural Access, Personal Styling, Ginza Luxury, Jewelry, Preloved Luxury, Vintage/Flea, Art/Gallery, Medical Entourage, Local Representation, or a remote execution desk.

 Experience Control